Alabama Rot Is Back, And It’s Spreading — Here’s What You Should Know

 Alabama Rot is contained to small parts of the U.K. but it is spreading.
 With a little preventative maintenance, pet owners can keep it from affecting their animals.

-Near areas where the disease has been reported, authorities are urging people to keep their dogs away from woodland areas, where Alabama Rot could be more prevalent.
+Near areas where the disease has been reported, keeping dogs away from woodland areas where Alabama Rot could be prevalent can help reduce the risks of spreading the disease, Medivet reports.

 “From the cases we have seen in the New Forest it could be linked to woodland, but we cannot say,” Graeme Pack, clinical director at Purton Veterinary Group in Swindon, Wiltshire, told the Daily Mail.
 “My advice, which I am undertaking with my own dogs, is not to walk in woodland and to always wash the mud off your dog after a walk.
 But I don’t want dog owners to panic and think they can never let their dogs out.”